Friday, December 20, 2024

 UPDATE UPDATE UPDATE

 Well, Georgia has gone over to the dark side, as it gave a decisive electoral victory to the ruling, Russia-appeasing "Georgian Dream" party.
-And it wasn't even that close.
+And it wasn't even that close, although there are multiple allegations of vote buying, voter intimidation and ballot stuffing.

 Thursday, October 17, 2024